 DIRECTOR

-PNPP Founder and Director Parker Davis grew up in Highland Park and San Gabriel Valley, the child of a biology teacher who along with a few other colleagues, created a forest school summer camp to keep the kids occupied when school was not in session.
+PCLA Founder and Director Parker Davis grew up in Highland Park and San Gabriel Valley, the child of a biology teacher who along with a few other colleagues, created a forest school summer camp to keep the kids occupied when school was not in session.
 Having spent his early days round the forests and streams of the local foothills and canyons, he developed a passionate interest in the local ecology.
-Formerly the director of Hahamongna Native Plant Nursery, Mr. Davis’ derives his livelihood from sharing his enthusiasm for native plants and their myriad benefits for humans and wildlife with others.
+Formerly the director of Hahamongna Native Plant Nursery, Mr. Davis’ derives his livelihood from sharing his enthusiasm for native plants and their myriad benefits for humans and wildlife.

 • Image of Portia Besocke